rayanaazar/PrepMe/README.md

 information.
 Editing any event will open a similar interface where the information can be changed.
 Admins, unlike regular users, are able to edit any event, event those not created by them.

+## Routes

+1- POST "/users/login": a route to login and create a session body input: username, password
+   output: the user

+2- GET "/users/login": a route to logout a user destroys the session cookie.

+3- GET /users/check-session: a route to check if a user is logged in on the session cookie body input: user
+   output: user username

+4- GET /users: a route to get all the users output : the users with their ratings and usernames.

+5- GET /events: a route to get all the events
+   output: a list of all the events.

+6- POST /events: a route to create an event, add an event.
+   output: the status of result from save.

+7- PATCH /events:id/ : a route to edit an event. body input: event
+   output: updtaded event

+8- POST /events/member/:id/ : a route to add a member to an event based on the event id. body input: username of user
+   output: updated event

+9- DELETE /events/member/:id/ : a route to delete a member from an event based on the event id. body input: username of user
+   output: updated event

+10- PATCH /users :  a route to change the password of a user.
+    body input: username and new password
+    output: updated user

+11- PATCH /users/:username : a route to change the rating of a user based on its username
+    body input: the rating
+    output: the updated user

+12- GET /users/:username : a route to get a user's rating and username, based on its username
+    output: the user rating and username

+13- DELETE /events/:id/ : a route to delete an event by it's id.
+    output: the event deleted

+14- POST /users : a route to create an user to web app.
+    input: username and password
+    output: the user created